xverse-engine/XVRFaceTracking/README.md

-Print the model inside '3D_model'.
+Print the model inside folder '3D_hardware'.
 Currently, our 3D model is provided for the Quest 3.
 If you require hardware-related assistance or wish to purchase finished products, please contact us via email jiangchanghao@xverse.cn.
 The picture below shows the hardware we assembled.